Can you make cold brew with milk? Yes, but…

 The grind size and brew time are important factors in making the perfect cold brew with milk.
 Use a coarse grind or crushed coffee, which allows the coffee to steep slowly and extract more flavor.

-The recommended brew time is 16-24 hours, depending on your preference.
+The recommended brew time is 16-24 hours.
 Keep in mind that the longer the brew time, the stronger the coffee flavor will be.

 Serving Suggestions

-Cold brew with milk can also be used as a base for other drinks, such as lattes or smoothies.
+Cold brew with milk can also be used as a base for other drinks, like lattes or smoothies.
+Try coffee infused milk + cold brew coffee for an extra coffee boost to your next latte.

 Conclusion